cannonkeys/ck-docs/docs/brutal-v2-build-guide.md

 ## Part 3 - Preparing the Case

 !!!
 Note
-	This build guide is written in general for all Brutal V2 series - while exact screw positions and similar may differ between the layouts, the flow is identical.
+	This build guide is written in general for all Brutal V2 series - while exact screw positions may differ between the layouts, the flow is identical.
 We’ll outline differences where they’re important.

 1. Remove the case screws, using the smaller Torx key.